STF1998/Desk20/README.md

 ## Our Product

-Flocus is a single-page application (SPA) that aims to combat procrastination for university students studying on devices while raising awareness for the critical world issue of water scarcity.
+Flocus is a single-page application (SPA) that aims to combat procrastination for university students while raising awareness for the critical world issue of water scarcity in underdeveloped nations.
 Our application uses a visual aid of a glass-fill animation as students work.
 The work schedule follows the principles of the Pomodoro technique, allowing users to work for 25 minutes followed by a short break.
-In this break, users will have the opportunity to learn more about water scarcity and ASAQUA, a charity that is working to improve water scarcity in developing nations.
+In this break, users will have the opportunity to learn more about water scarcity and ASAQUA, a charity that is working to improve water scarcity in underdeveloped nations.

-Flocus provides a natural and relaxing studying environment whilst also encouraging good working practices.
-The league table offers a competitive incentive which, should help users reduce procrastination, increase productivity, and continue returning to the site.
+Flocus provides a natural and relaxing study environment whilst also encouraging good study techniques.
+The league table offers a competitive incentive which should help users reduce procrastination, increase productivity, and continue returning to the site.

 <p align = "center">Our aim is simple: combat procrastination and raise awareness for water scarcity one glass at a time!<p>